 During a divorce, property division is one of the biggest points of contention.
 Couples can either work it out amicably, or take it before a judge.
 Property accrued during the marriage (such as earned wages, real estate, personal items and pensions) is subject to fair division between the divorcing spouses.
-Community property laws vary from state to state, and it is best to consult with a Divorce Attorney West Milford NJ on equitable property division.
+Community property laws vary from state to state, and it is best to consult with a Divorce Attorney Clarksville on equitable property division.

 Community Property States

 Nine US states (Wisconsin, Washington, Texas, New Mexico, Nevada, Louisiana, Idaho, California and Arizona) have community property laws.
 Any property gained during the course of a marriage is split evenly between the spouses.
 In these states, legislators believe that property should be evenly divided because they assume that both spouses contribute equally to its preservation and acquisition.
 In all states, property owned by a spouse before the marriage (and kept separate) is not subject to division.

 Equitable Distribution States

 All other states in the US (with the exception of Alaska) have laws using equitable distribution rules.
 Here, the split is not always 50/50.
 To come up with the fairest solution, a judge considers factors such as:

 Work histories and employment potential of the spouses

 There are some states where a spouse’s misbehavior during the marriage can result in their getting less of the marital assets.
 Economic fault includes situations such as infidelity resulting in financial loss, gambling, or misappropriation of funds.
 In some cases fault assessment is under a time limit, but in other states fault can be assessed at any time.